ProfessorAkram/Unity-Programming/docs/unity-basic-movement.md

 private void Update()
 {
     //Move GameObject to the right
-    transform.position += Vector3.right * _speed * Time.deltaTime;
+    transform.position += _speed * Time.deltaTime * Vector3.right;
 }//end Update()

 ```
-**Code Breakdown:**
+Let’s break this down:

-- `speed` determines how far the object moves each second.
+- `_speed` defines how far the object should move per second.
-- Multiplying by `Time.deltaTime` scales this movement to the actual time elapsed per frame, resulting in smooth, consistent motion across all frame rates.
+- `Time.deltaTime` scales that movement for the actual time elapsed since the last frame, keeping motion consistent across different frame rates.

-This concept can be thought of as calculating the object’s **rate of change between frames**.
-The variable `speed` defines how much change should happen each second, and `Time.deltaTime` applies that change accurately for the current frame.
+- `Vector3.right` specifies the direction of movement.

+Notice that the direction vector appears at the end.
+This is deliberate: by multiplying the two floats first (`_speed * Time.deltaTime`), Unity performs **fewer vector multiplications**, which is slightly more efficient and avoids creating unnecessary temporary `Vector3` objects.

+This approach ensures that the object moves **smoothly**, **consistently**, and **efficiently**, even on machines with different frame rates.

 ---
 ## Private Fields and `[SerializeField]`